Cerebral small vessel disease

 Chronic small vessel disease is often an incidental asymptomatic finding on imaging.
 However, it has been shown to cause vascular dementia and it is more common in patients with dementia (vascular dementia, Alzheimer disease, Lewy body dementia) compared to the general population (100% v.
 92% respectively in one study) 11,12.

 There are several etiopathogenic types of cerebral small vessel diseases 15:

-- inflammatory and immunologically medicated small vessel diseases (CNS vasculitis)
+inflammatory and immunologically mediated small vessel diseases (CNS vasculitis)

 Periventricular white matter lesions

 Periventricular white matter changes (3-13 mm from the ventricular surface) are thought to be haemodynamically determined rather than only related to small vessel disease 8.
 This region is a vascular border zone vascularized by non-collateralising ventriculofugal vessels arising from subependymal arteries.
 As such, it is prone to local and systemic decrease in cerebral blood flow.
 It is a predictor of watershed infarcts especially when located along the posterior horns and it is correlated with carotid artery stenosis 8.

 It is worth noting that juxtaventricular white matter changes (<3 mm from the ventricular surface), such as ependymitis granularis, are not related to small vessel disease, but rather represent cerebrospinal fluid leak due to disruption of the ependyma 10.